microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 ## Cleanup

-* To delete the Azure Arc Data Controller and all of it's Kubernetes resources, run the *DC_Cleanup.ps1* Powershell script located in *C:\tmp* on the Windows Client instance.
-At the end of it's run, the script will close all Powershell sessions. **The Cleanup script run time is ~2-3min long**.
+* To delete the Azure Arc Data Controller and all of it's Kubernetes resources, run the *DC_Cleanup.ps1* PowerShell script located in *C:\tmp* on the Windows Client instance.
+At the end of it's run, the script will close all PowerShell sessions. **The Cleanup script run time is ~2-3min long**.

   ![DC_Cleanup PowerShell script run](./37.png)